OsiobeEmoghene/alx-low_level_programming/0x00-hello_world/README.md

-Write a script that runs a C file through the preprocessor and save the result into another file.

-    The C file name will be saved in the variable $CFILE The output should be saved in the file c
+Write a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.

+    You are not allowed to use any functions listed in the NAME section of the man (3) printf or man (3) puts Your program should return 1
+    Your program should compile without any warnings when using the -Wall gcc option